hernantz/blog/content/its-the-competition-stupid.md

 complex system, often those decisions are not made by us, yet we bear the consequences nonetheless.

-In every decision you take your chances.
+In every decision you make, you take your chances.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
 In other words, **success cannot be guaranteed**.

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor